LeeJaehun314/awesome-ais/README.md

 # awesome-ais
-Covering all the good stuff about AI and related on the internet.
+Covering all the good stuff about AI and related.

 # AI Model
 ### Language Model